 Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of (what do we want to achieve?) (what will be done to achieve objective?) performance (how will success be measured?)
-C. Define roles and responsibilities with user groups Objectives (from Section 5.4): (k), (l), (n) Performance Targets C1 Council will ensure that the future management arrangements for all or designated components of the Regional Aquatic, Arts and Leisure Centre clearly define and outline the roles and responsibilities of the management entity(s) appointed by Council.
-Contracts with future operators of the Regional Aquatic, Arts and Leisure Centre successfully implemented.
+C. Define roles and responsibilities with user groups Objectives (from Section 5.4): (k), (l), (n) Performance Targets Mackay Park is well managed and user groups have a clear understanding of their roles and responsibilities C1 Council will ensure that the future management arrangements for all or designated components of the Regional Aquatic, Arts and Leisure Centre clearly define and outline the roles and responsibilities of the management entity(s) appointed by Council.
+The Regional Aquatic, Arts and Leisure Centre will be successfully managed.
 D. Maintain and increase public access and use of Mackay Park Objectives (from Section 5.4): (b), (c), (e), (m) Performance Targets • Mackay Park is increasingly used as a venue for passive recreation by residents and workers of Batemans Bay and the wider region and by visitors to Eurobodalla. • With increasing use, adequate services and facilities, such as waste disposal facilities are provided.
 D1 Council will increase public awareness of opportunities for public access and use of Mackay Park.
-D2 Council will ensure the design and management of the Regional Aquatic, Arts and Leisure Centre supports the objectives of this Plan of Management.
+D2 Council will ensure the design and management of the Regional Aquatic, Arts and Leisure Centre is consistent with the objectives of this Plan of Management.
 D3 Council will undertake a review of waste disposal facilities at Mackay Park to ensure adequate services are provided for events and other activities.
 Increased number of bookings of Mackay Park ovals and grandstand building.
-Reduced number of complaints regarding cleanliness of Mackay Park.
+Reduced concerns regarding the presentation of Mackay Park.
 E. Improve vehicular and pedestrian access to Mackay Park and provide sufficient car parking, including long-vehicle parking Objectives (from Section 5.4): (c), (g) Performance Targets • Mackay Park is understood by the community to be an integral part of the Batemans Bay Town Centre and is easily accessible.
-E1 Council will undertake an Integrated Land Use and Transport Plan (ILUTP) for the Batemans Bay Town Centre that takes into consideration vehicular and pedestrian access to Mackay Park and car parking, including for long-vehicles.
-The ILUTP will consider sufficient road reserve width into Mackay Park and adequate room for bus and other long-vehicle manoeuvring and parking, amongst other matters.
-E2 Council will seek funding, or other means to implement relevant recommendations of the ILUTP relating to access to Mackay Park.
-Number of recommendations of ILUTP relating to access to Mackay Park successfully implemented.
+E1 Council will take into consideration vehicular and pedestrian access to Mackay Park and car parking, including for long-vehicles.
 Increased level of user satisfaction with ease of access to and parking within Mackay Park (determined through responses to user feedback forms).